Dynamic stochastic general equilibrium

 Dynamic stochastic general equilibrium modeling (abbreviated as DSGE, or DGE, or sometimes SDGE) is a macroeconomic method which is often employed by monetary and fiscal authorities for policy analysis, explaining historical time-series data, as well as future forecasting purposes.
 DSGE econometric modelling applies general equilibrium theory and microeconomic principles in a tractable manner to postulate economic phenomena, such as economic growth and business cycles, as well as policy effects and market shocks.

 Terminology

-As a practical matter, people often use the term "DSGE models" to refer to a particular class of econometric, quantitative models of business cycles or economic growth called real business cycle (RBC) models.
-Considered to be classically quantitative, DSGE models were initially proposed by Kydland & Prescott, and Long & Plosser; whereby Charles Plosser described RBC models as a precursor for DSGE modeling.
+As a practical matter, people often use the term "DSGE models" to refer to a particular class of classically quantitative econometric models of business cycles or economic growth called real business cycle (RBC) models.
+DSGE models were initially proposed in the 1980s by Kydland & Prescott, and Long & Plosser; Charles Plosser described RBC models as a precursor for DSGE modeling.

-As mentioned in the Introduction, DSGE models constitute the predominant framework of macroeconomic analysis through their coherent combination of micro-foundations and optimising economic behaviour of rational agents.
-DSGE models are multi-faceted which allow for a more comprehensive analysis of macro effects, and their defining characteristics indicative through their name, are as follows:
+As mentioned in the Introduction, DSGE models are the predominant framework of macroeconomic analysis.
+They are multifaceted, and their combination of micro-foundations and optimising economic behaviour of rational agents allows for a comprehensive analysis of macro effects.
+As indicated by their name, their defining characteristics are as follows: